 Cooper has spent the past 20 years as an administrator in the human services field.
 Throughout her working life, she always had a desire to understand public policy.

 “I really wanted to better understand how policy-making impacted citizens and my leadership; and boy have I learned a lot,” said Cooper, who is now a member of various civic advisory boards and committees.
 “I truly love working with people to support them in accomplishing their goals and want to help grow future leaders — that’s what I’m doing now.”

-When asked where her inspiration and motivation come from, Cooper recalled many female leaders and mentors who inspired her throughout her career, including Burlington County Commissioner Felicia Hopson.
+When asked where her inspiration and motivation came from, Cooper recalled many female leaders and mentors who inspired her throughout her career, including Burlington County Commissioner Felicia Hopson.
 Cooper said she learned “to stand in my passion and to be resolute.”

 Cooper said the death of her brother earlier has also become an inspiration for her life’s passion.